These smartphone travel hacks are a game changer.

 12 Smartphone Travel Hacks

 Earlier this month, I went on a girl’s getaway weekend to Dallas, and having all of my accessories packed in one designated location helped me to remember everything!

 My phone is not only my life, but it carries my ID, debit card, and other necessary cards.
 I only carry a purse (or small bag) when necessary.

-Turn your phone off or put it in in airplane mode to charge it faster.
+Turn your phone off or put it in airplane mode to charge it faster.
 Also, make sure you turn the roaming feature off.

-If you’re planning to use your phone in the airport or on the plane, be sure to download everything you need to your phone (unless you’re on an airplane with WiFi Service).
+If you’re planning to use your phone at the airport or on the plane, be sure to download everything you need to your phone (unless you’re on an airplane with WiFi Service).

 If you don’t have a good phone case, put it in a plastic bag.
-You will still be able to access the buttons, swipe, and text with the plastic on the phone.
+You can still access the buttons, swipe, and text with the plastic on the phone.

 Always look for Free WiFi.
 Although the Walmart Family Mobile Plus Plan has a high data plan, it’s always smart to connect to free WiFi around you as much as possible.
-This saves your data plan from going over, plus we love FREE stuff!

 I covered bringing battery chargers as part of the must-have essentials for traveling, but I want to stress the importance of having an extra charger.

 If you’re taking a long road trip, be sure you have enough data to cover you.
 Whenever we take road trips, this is one thing I don’t have to stress over.

 Having a hard time finding a signal in a new location?
 Turning your phone off and back on will help you find the nearest cell tower and adjust the time zone (when applicable).

 Screenshot everything.
 Screenshots are just not for snapping a funny/gossipy conversation on Facebook and sharing it with others.
-Screenshot your travel information, hotel, car rental information for easy access, or if you’re in a spot with a poor cellular signal.
+Screenshot your travel information, hotel, and car rental information for easy access, or if you’re in a spot with a poor cellular signal.

-However, 90% of the time, I use my smartphone to take all of my photos, plus a few photo apps to spruce them up!
+However, 90% of the time, I use my smartphone to take all my photos, plus a few photo apps to spruce them up!

-What about you?
 Leave me a comment below, I would love to hear what you have to say!